BlazBlue Alter Memory: Characters

 The captain of Novus Orbis Librarium's Intelligence Department.
-In reality, his real name is Yuki Terumi, a former member of the Six Heroes who betrayed them, and the one whom responsible for kidnapping Saya and had Jin being possessed by Yukianesa.
+In reality, his real name is Yuki Terumi, a former member of the Six Heroes who betrayed them, and the one who abducted Saya and corrupted Jin.

 A former classmate of Tsubaki Yayoi, Carl Clover, Noel Vermillion, and Jin Kisaragi from the Military Academy.
 She is a squirrel beastkin.

 Rachel's servant and one of the Six Heroes with a wolf beastkin.

 The father of Carl and Ada, and the husband of Ignis.

 A scientist of Sector Seven, and the daughter of Jubei and Nine.

 Also known as Mitsuyoshi, he is one of the Six Heroes and Ragna's master who battled the Black Beast alongside Hakumen.
 He is a cat beastkin.